 The Blind Adventurer.
 As an admitted “adrenaline junkie,” Baskis was eager to participate in sports that would get him back in shape.
 He competed as a cyclist in the State Games of America and in a half Ironman in Augusta, Georgia.
 “The race was grueling and pushed me to the limit,” he recalls, “But I did not give up and I forced myself across the finish line.”
 He also attempted the Chicago Marathon, reluctantly dropping out due to pain in his injured leg.

 Baskis rebounded by climbing the third highest volcano in Mexico with a team that included blind adventurer, Erik Weihenmayer.
 At 17,126 feet, Ixta (Ixtaccíhuatl) is also the seventh highest peak in North America.
 Despite losing sensation in his injured left arm, Baskis reached the summit on Veterans Day.
 He also participated in Weihemayer’s Soldiers to the Summit expedition, in which 11 wounded veterans summited Lobuche East (8.7 miles from the top of Mount Everest).
 Baskis then climbed Kilimanjaro.
-Currently, he is working to join the national Paralympics cycling team with the goal of entering the 2016 games.
+Moreover, Baskis medaled at the National Level of both the Summer and Winter Paralympics.

 Humanitarian Efforts.
-In the long run, Baskis wants to start an organization that will allow other disabled individuals a chance to enjoy what they never thought possible.
+Perhaps his greatest source of pride comes with the establishment of his own nonprofit organization, Blind Endeavors, dedicated to challenging and inspiring people of all abilities to explore new ways of living through movement.
+The goal is to promote awareness and education in schools and institutions across the nation, conduct research and development related to the adaptive community, and build unique and unconventional programs and teams to pursue bold endeavors around the world.
 He has also volunteered with Eric Greitens’ organization The Mission Continues.
 “I hope will inspire others.
 I do not find my injury as severe as some would say…There is always something you can do, and it is up to you to find that internal drive to move forward.
 Never dwell on the negative, drive forward as fast and as hard as you can.
 If you are capable of that, there is nothing that will hold you back.”

 You Don’t Know What You’re Capable of Until You’re Tested.
 In a moving presentation, Steve Baskis shares his story and how he found the courage to overcome the adversity that his newfound blindness had caused.
 He transforms the perceptions of what disabled people are capable of doing and inspires others to find inner strength to rise to challenges and test their potential.
 Baskis uses stories from his adventures and his training to be an Olympian to illustrate the opportunity in life, and he motivates others to achieve their goals.